syed-zeeshan-zaidi/businesscart.ai/checkout-service/PRD.md

 - [x] **Task 1:** In `internal/handler/http.go`, update the `LambdaHandler` to extract the `configurations` claim from the JWT.
 - [x] **Task 2:** In `internal/handler/http.go`, within the `handleCreateQuoteRequest` function, check for a customer-specific configuration for the given `sellerId`.
 - [x] **Task 3:** If a customer-specific configuration exists, use it to override the default company configurations (payment methods, delivery methods, shipping options, and apply discounts) when creating a quote.

+## 7. Architectural Notes

+### Data Duplication in Orders

+The `Order` schema intentionally duplicates data from the `Quote` schema (e.g., items, prices, totals).
+This is a deliberate design choice to ensure that each order is an immutable, self-contained record of the transaction at the time of purchase.
+This prevents changes in product pricing or details from affecting historical order records.

+### Quote Endpoint Security

+The `GET /checkout/quotes/{quoteId}` endpoint needs its authorization logic to be enhanced.
+Currently, it only allows the customer who created the quote to view it.
+This should be expanded to allow access for:

+1. The customer who created the quote.
+2. The seller to whom the quote was sent.
+3. Any user with an `admin` role.